kurron/terraform-aws-archiving-s3/README.md

 # Overview
-This project is a Terraform module that creates a MySQL RDS instance.
+This project is a Terraform module that creates an S3 bucket that moves its objects into archival storage (Glacier) after a period of time.

 # Guidebook
 Details about this project are contained in the [guidebook](guidebook/guidebook.adoc) and should be considered mandatory reading prior to contributing to this project.